 Everyone needs to take infection control measures seriously.
-Consider the terrible COVID-19 outbreak at the Life Care Center in Kirkland, WA.
-Sadly, about 57% of patients there were hospitalized for COVID-19 infections, leading to the death of at least 29 patients.
+Consider the terrible COVID-19 outbreaks at nursing homes across the world.
+For instance, at the Life Care Center in Kirkland, WA, about 57% of patients there were hospitalized for COVID-19 infections, leading to the death of at least 29 patients.
 The virus spread as staff members worked while sick.
 Additionally, a lack of personal protective equipment and failure to follow infection control procedures fueled the spread.

 Importantly, Medicare requires that all nursing homes that accept Medicaid and Medicare payments have a written plan to prevent and control infections.
 These infection programs must teach workers on how to avoid getting and spreading disease, including hand washing and disinfecting equipment.
 Additionally, they program must detail when and how employees must use protective equipment (gowns, masks and gloves).
 Lastly, each program must describe how to manage a contagious resident.
 But, as you can imagine, some homes do a better job than others.